About Our Foundation

 UBC Thunderbirds Baseball Scholarship Program

-The goal of the Vancouver Canadians Baseball Foundation when it first was drawn up between owners Jake Kerr, Jeff Mooney and team president Andy Dunn was to create the opportunity for a child who at one point played within our Youth Baseball League and later on in life was able to suit up for the University of British Columbia Thunderbirds Baseball Program, the most celebrated post-secondary baseball platform in Canada.
+The goal of the Vancouver Canadians Baseball Foundation when it first was drawn up between owners Jake Kerr, Jeff Mooney and team president Andy Dunn was to create the opportunity for a child who at one point played within our Youth Baseball League to later on in life find a way to suit up for the University of British Columbia Thunderbirds Baseball Program, the most celebrated post-secondary baseball program in Canada.

 In order to do that we needed to create both the pipeline and opportunity for student-athletes to realize this possibility.
 As our children began to discover the game of baseball out at Nat Bailey Stadium, we also began the long-term commitment to UBC Baseball to provide scholarship funding to be used exclusively on local players to ensure that those from the Lower Mainland could help offset the cost of a post-secondary education and simply focus on both their studies and the chance to play for the Thunderbirds.

-Today, more than 60 local players have received scholarship funding directly from the Vancouver Canadians Baseball Foundation and moreso we have created a vision for all players from within our Youth Baseball league that if they can work hard that a scholarship is waiting for them at the finish line.
+Today, more than 60 local players have received scholarship funding directly from the Vancouver Canadians Baseball Foundation and more so we have created a vision for all players from within our Youth Baseball league that if they can work hard that a potential scholarship is waiting for them at the finish line.

-Director of Baseball Operations Terry McKaig and current head coach Chris Pritchett have been extremely committed to scouring the Lower Mainland for local talent and have ensured that the more than $250,000 dollars provided has open the door to a number of student's hoping to better themselves both on and off the field and we believe that our donors should take special pride whenever a local Thunderbirds player helps our university program continue its outstanding Canadian legacy.
+Director of Baseball Operations Terry McKaig and current head coach Chris Pritchett have been extremely committed to scouring the Lower Mainland for local talent and have ensured that the more than $275,000 dollars provided has opened the door to a number of student's hoping to better themselves both on and off the field.
+We believe that our donors should take special pride whenever a local Thunderbirds player helps our university program continue its outstanding Canadian legacy.

 Jeff Mooney & Suzanne Bolton Scholarship Program